Assessment at SCC

 The assessment of student learning in the classroom, in the courses, and at the program level has direct ties to active learning.
 Through the various assessment strategies, students become actively engaged in the learning process by providing valuable feedback that impacts instructional delivery and course content.

-Please the contact the Office of Research and Institutional Effectiveness with any questions, comments, or concerns.
+Please contact the Office of Student and Academic Affairs with any questions, comments, or concerns.